JPP-J/DL-4_SET50/README.md

 This project aims to classify `buy`, `hold`, and `sell` signals for **PTT stock** in SET50 stocks using historical data (2001-12-06 to 2025-6-01) and technical indicators.

+### 🧩 Problem Statement:
+For investors lacking prior knowledge or experience, making decisions about when to buy, sell, or hold PTT stock can be challenging.
+This project aims to provide actionable guidance by identifying optimal investment signals based on historical patterns and technical analysis.

+### 🔍 Approach:

+A **Neural Network (MLP)** model was developed using **PyTorch**.
+Financial data is often complex and high-dimensional, making deep learning a suitable approach.
+The model incorporates a range of technical indicators as input features to enhance prediction accuracy.

+### 🎯 Results & Impact:*

+- **Model Accuracy:** Up to **85%**
+- **F1 Score:** Between **75% – 91%**

+With these performance metrics, the model offers a reliable tool to support investors in making informed decisions, reducing uncertainty, and improving investment confidence.

+### 🎢 Processes:

 1. **ETL (Extract, Transform, Load)** – Download and clean SET50 historical stock data
 2. **EDA** – Explore trends, distributions, outliers, , including example visualizations such as **MACD** and **Bollinger Bands (BB)** graphs
 3. **Data Cleaning** – Remove missing values, detect and remove outliers, fix skewness in features